dkz2r/latex-novice-academic-publishing/episodes/15a-templates.md

 :::::::::::::::::::::::: solution

-The `lineno` class option enables line numbering in the document.
+The `lineno` class option enables the line numbering in the document.
 Line numbers are useful during the submission and peer-review process because reviewers can refer to specific lines.

 For the camera-ready (final) version of the manuscript, the `lineno` option is typically disabled so that line numbers do not appear in the published document.